Brycen-walker/brycen-walker.github.io/README.md

 <br>
 Now I dont mean that you should stop competing and go eat some pizza when you're stuck.
 Definitely not.
 <br>
 My point is, even though you "finished" the easy stuff, you did not finish the easy stuff.
-There is always stuff you missing or security contorls you put in place wrong.
+There is always stuff you are missing or security contorls you put in place wrong.
 <br>
 Always go make and ENSURE you did everything PERFECTLY.
 <br>